pindaroso/haskell-serverless-example/README.md

 $ ./bin/deploy
 ```

-This creates function `foo` that can be invoked manually (see below).
+This creates function `x` that can be invoked manually (see below).

 Deleting an API Gateway endpoint: